REYKJAVÍK RESTAURANT GUIDE

 But these less palatable options only told half the story.
 In fact, if you look beyond the more grim sounding foods, you’ll find that Iceland is bursting with delicious local options.

 Each year, we knew spring had arrived when over 100 different bird species migrated into the country.
 As the birds began to nest and mate, the Icelanders would swing on long ropes and gleefully climb the cliffs and collect the eggs.
 The fruits and berries that naturally grow in summer, such as blueberries, could be made into jams.
 The Arctic Thyme and other flora could season our food or act as natural remedies.
-The autumn harvests of potatoes, carrots and other vegetables could compliment the annual sheep round up, who roam free in summer.
-The nutrient rich hay would allow Icelanders to raise cattle, horses, goats and sheep, giving us a wide choice of local meats, cheeses and other dairy products.
-Trying the high protein, Icelandic Skyr is an absolute must!
-And the prospering fishing industry is still a big part of the Icelandic diet too.

 More recently, with the utilisation of geothermal energy in greenhouses, we were gifted another opportunity to become more self-sufficient and allow us to grow fruits and vegetables all year round.
-A welcome top up to the summer stores as you can imagine.
+A welcome top-up to the summer stores, as you can imagine.
 We now have things like tomatoes, cucumbers, peppers, strawberries, and even bananas and grapes available locally all year round!

 In short, Iceland is bursting with local options to create unique dishes.
 I hope we’ve convinced you?
 Now it’s your turn to try it for yourself!

-THE BEST RESTAURANTS IN REYKJAVIK
+THE BEST RESTAURANTS IN REYKJAVÍK

-Iceland’s restaurant scene is at an all time high.
+Iceland’s restaurant scene is at an all-time high.
 Delicious Icelandic ingredients are highlighted in a wonderful way, often influenced by our culinary traditions.
 Diners from far and wide have plenty to choose from.
-Listed below are our go to favourite restaurants for dinner.
+Listed below are our go-to favourite restaurants for dinner.

-Bon Appetite!
+Bon Appétit!

 Mat Bar

-This intimate and delightful ‘Nordic-Italian’ place has fast become trusted restaurant in our circuit for any occasion.
-Their produce-first approach means that their menu changes seemingly in the blink of an eye taking on the currents of the kitchen.
+This intimate and delightful ‘Nordic-Italian’ place has fast become a trusted restaurant in our circuit for any occasion.
+Their produce-first approach means that their menu changes seemingly in the blink of an eye, taking on the currents of the kitchen.
 Their dishes are tapas styled and perfect to share with your loved one on a date or with your family.
 Perfect spot for drinks as well!

 Mat Bar

-Address: Hverfisgata 26, 101 Reykjavík
+Hverfisgata 26, 101 Reykjavík

 Website | Instagram